-Have you ever wondered how your stylist gives out the perfect textured beach wave?
+Have you ever wondered how your stylist gives the perfect textured beach wave?
 This example of wavy hair is great for a night out and can be done on yourself by adding curls throughout your hair.
-Use a 1 1/4-inch iron and brush them out with a paddle brush.
+Use a one-1/4-inch iron and brush them out with a paddle brush.
 Finish with a texture powder or spray for extra fun and hold.

 Wondering if you can wear a long bob or a textured lob cut?
 This is a great example of how this haircut can work on everyone.
 Because all bodies are proportioned a little differently, consult with your stylist.
 Find a custom length that will look best on you!

-This dimensional balayage is a great way to add some pops to your medium-brown hair.
-I would suggest making a mood board of all your favorite photos of highlights.
+This dimensional balayage is a great way to add pops to your medium-brown hair.
+I suggest making a mood board of all your favorite photos of highlights.
 Bring them with you to your next hair appointment.
-This way you can discuss a few options with your stylist that would work best for you!
+This way, you can discuss a few options with your stylist that would work best for you!

 Ombre waves are low-maintenance.
-They are a great option for any teens looking to play with color for the first time.
+They are a great option for teens looking to play with color for the first time.
 Preferred maintenance on this style only involves a 10-12 week tone and trim.
-But, make sure you are using a Wet Brush at home for tangle maintenance and care.
+But make sure you are using a Wet Brush at home for tangle maintenance and care.

 The best part about these trendy, sun-kissed waves is that they are always in style.
-Plus, they do not require as much maintenance as your traditional highlight.
+Plus, they only require as much maintenance as your traditional highlight.
 I recommend this to anyone looking to try a lightening service for the first time.

 If you want a balayage, then this look is for you!
-Medium-length hair, shorter hair, and fine hair would benefit from the balayage look.
-It gives you dimension and will appear to look fuller.
-Style with waves for an even more dimensional look.
+Medium-length hair, shorter hair, fine hair, and any teenage girl haircuts would benefit from the balayage color.
+It gives you dimension and will look fuller—style with waves for an even more dimensional look.

-A subtle balayage in the front of your hair is the perfect way to show off some natural dimension.
-All without feeling too light and bright.
-Make sure you pre-book a toner appointment 10-12 weeks from your initial appointment.
+A subtle balayage in the front of your hair is the perfect way to show off some natural dimension, all without feeling too light and bright.
+Ensure you pre-book a toner appointment 10-12 weeks from your initial appointment.
 It will keep your color feeling soft and effortless.